henrebotha/Adduce/README.md

 Adduce is a static site generator with the flexibility to bring your web projects to life.
 Its functionality has two distinct parts: individual and feed.

 ### Individual
-As the name suggests, the individiual functionality is used to generate single pages.
+As the name suggests, the individual functionality is used to generate single pages.
 It leverages a configuration file per page to grant absolute control over included content and its order.

 ### Feed
 The feed functionality, in contrast to the individual functionality, uses a single configuration file for all documents.
 Documents are written in markdown.
 The feed functionality also supports generating an Atom feed.